 Fresh pasta before being put into the package for sale is pasteurized, it must be stored in the refrigerator at a temperature between 2/4°C, whereas dry pasta after drying is bagged and has a much longer shelf life.

-From the point of view of health, attention must be paid to storage: fresh pasta is a pasteurized product, it must be stored in the refrigerator at a temperature between 2 and 4 degrees, for no more than two or three days.
+From the point of view of health, attention must be paid to storage: fresh pasta is a pasteurized product, and it must be stored in the refrigerator at a temperature between 2 and 4 degrees, for no more than two or three days.

 Dried pasta, on the other hand, lasts up to one or two years after the expiration date if it has been stored well in its unopened package and in a dry place out of the sun.